bananekis/cleevioapp/README.md

 This app was created to view and book upcoming/past trips.
 All data are stored in API which requires `Bearer token` in every API call.
 Fully responzive.
 Required fields with handling server errors included.

+`.env config needs to be filled in by yourself`

 ## Homepage

 Simple formular where user needs to fill out every feild so he can book his trip